VPDC

 Guidelines for Pediatric Providers

-• Infants born to HBsAg-positive persons should complete the hepatitis B vaccination series to ensure protection against hepatitis B.
+• Infants born to HBsAg-positive persons should complete the hepatitis B vaccination series to ensure protection against hepatitis B. For infants with birthweight < 2000 gm, a 4-dose series is needed; for infants with birthweight ≥ 2000 gm, a 3-dose series is needed.

-• Administer the final dose no earlier than 6 months of age (minimum age of 164 days includes 4-day grace period)
+• Administer the final dose no earlier than 6 months of age (minimum age of 164 days includes 4-day grace period).

 Post-Vaccination Serologic Testing